 This new release follows on a successful inaugural season of a dozen of lessons that touch on the math behind the movies, like how parabolas are helpful in modeling grass in Brave or how combinatorics helped Pixar build a diverse crowd of robots in WALL-E.

 Some of these lessons stem from a popular talk by PIAB co-creator Tony DeRose as seen at TED-Ed.
-We already know DeRose at Maker Media from his work mentoring the teams behind the 720° flight simulator (aka The Viper) and the fire-breathing dragon, Saphira.
+We already know DeRose from Maker Media and his work mentoring the teams behind the 720° flight simulator (aka The Viper) and the fire-breathing dragon, Saphira.
 He also co-founded Young Makers with Dale Dougherty.
 PIAB is another way he’s working to encourage more kids to learn about STEAM subjects.

 I’ve always been fascinated that this animation studio has its own internal Pixar University, and this is the closest thing I’ve seen to actually “enrolling” there.